What Age Can You Buy A House? A Legal And Practical Look At The Question

-- Compounding savings: As you pay off your loan, you can build equity.
-A home can be a solid investment and if it grows in value, that investment can be used as leverage for buying a new home, consolidating other debt or paying for major life expenses.
+- Compounding savings.
+As you pay off your loan, you can build equity.
+A home can be a solid investment, and if it grows in value, that investment can be used as leverage for buying a new home, consolidating other debt with a refinance or paying for major life expenses.

 Cons Of Buying A House Young

 Along with the pros, there are some cons of buying a house young.
 The truth is that it’s not right for everyone.
 Review these cons before making a decision:

 - Feeling locked in during a time of change.
 A lot of change can happen when you’re a young adult.
 While some may see owning a home as stability, others may feel it’s a trap, especially if they’re interested in moving or exploring other opportunities.

 - Too much budget strain.
 Owning a house is expensive.
 If you’re strapped for cash and can’t afford monthly mortgage payments, you could consider roommates, tenancy in common or joint tenancy.
 However, these come with their own complications.